LucaDeSiena/SH-Ambient-Noise-NatComm/README.md

 **Reproduction Instructions**
 ------------
-To reproduce the panels in Extended Data Fig. 8a,b, use the ...
+To reproduce the panels in Extended Data Fig. 8a,b, use the codes in Folder Modellin/FigureED8.
+This contains the results of the Data Processing folder (available in the in the [Open Science Framework](https://osf.io/kqtbp/)).
+The codes were applied to the simulated noise data in .mat format.